abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-03-30-My-2-Cents-on-Coding-Interview-Preparation.md

 # Money Milking is still good here

 All through my preparation, it saddened me to know that some people who are already employees at FAANG or one of these Big N companies have started making money out of this.
-Countless examples - [InterviewAccelerator](https://www.interviewaccelerator.com/), [interviewkickstart](https://www.interviewkickstart.com), [Careercup Resume](http://www.careercup.com/resume), [outco](https://www.outco.io) - _which is still a little okay as they're an independent entity_,
+Countless examples - [InterviewAccelerator](https://www.interviewaccelerator.com/), [interviewkickstart](https://www.interviewkickstart.com), [Careercup Resume](http://www.careercup.com/resume), and a full fledged bootcamp - [outco](https://www.outco.io) - _which is still a little okay as they're an independent entity_,

 This is incredibly sad for two reasons